fritzmg/contao/UPGRADE.md

 ## Version 4.* to 5.0

+### News Feeds

+News Feeds are now implemented as page controllers.
+You may add new RSS, Atom and JSON feeds in the site structure back-end module.
+Feeds to not have to live under `share/` anymore but can be configured via page alias and nesting as any other page.

+The {{news_feed:id}} insert tag has been removed.
+You may use {{link_url::id}} instead.

 ### Contao 4 migrations

 Contao 5 does not include any Contao 4 migrations, so make sure to upgrade to Contao 4.13 before upgrading to Contao 5!